Deploying Your Static Site

 Setup

-1. Install Netlify CLI: npm install -g netlify-cli
+1. Install Netlify CLI: npm install -g netlify-cli (see Netlify docs for details)

 2. Authenticate: netlify login